 The Stark Law is a strict liability civil law that prohibits a physician who has a financial relationship, or who has an immediate family member who has a financial relationship, with entities providing Designated Health Services (DHS), from referring Medicare and Medicaid patients to such entities for the furnishing of DHS, unless an exception applies.
 The types of financial arrangements between a physician and a DHS entity that trigger the self-referral prohibitions of the Stark Law are broad and include direct and indirect ownership and investment interests and compensation arrangements.
 The Stark Law also prohibits the DHS entity receiving a prohibited referral from presenting, or causing to be presented, a claim or billing for the services arising out of the prohibited referral.
 If the Stark Law is implicated, the financial relationship must fully satisfy a Stark Law exception.
 If an exception to the Stark Law is not satisfied, then the parties to the arrangement could be subject to sanctions.
 Sanctions for violation of the Stark Law include denial of payment for claims for services provided in violation of the prohibition, refunds of amounts collected in violation of the prohibition, a civil penalty of up to \$15,000 (adjusted for inflation) for each service arising out of the prohibited referral, a statutory civil penalty of up to \$100,000 (adjusted for inflation) against parties that enter into a scheme to circumvent the Stark Law prohibition, civil assessment of up to three times the amount claimed, and potential exclusion from the federal healthcare programs, including Medicare and Medicaid.
-Amounts collected for prohibited claims must be reported and refunded generally within 60 days after the date on which the overpayment was identified.
 Furthermore, Stark Law violations and failure to return overpayments timely can form the basis for FCA liability as discussed below.

-On December 2, 2020, CMS released a final rule implementing modifications to the Stark Law.
-The purpose of these modifications is to promote value-based and coordinated care arrangements as well as reduce other regulatory burdens.
+In addition, CMS released a final rule implementing modifications to the Stark Law intended to promote value-based and coordinated care arrangements as well as reduce other regulatory burdens.
 Most changes implemented by the final rule went into effect on January 19, 2021.
-We continue to assess the anticipated impact of these modifications on our business, results of operations and financial condition.